nikolak/erepAPI/README.md

 ## Citizen

-Requires player ID (string) as initial argument.
-Raises `invalidID` exception if not supplied or valid ID
+Requires player ID (as string or integer) as initial argument.
+Raises `invalidID` exception if not supplied or invalid ID

 ### Example usage